 Our small city is filled with history, beautiful beaches, and sparkling waterways.
-All these elements combined create a laid back and unrushed lifestyle.
+All these elements combined create a laid back and leisurely lifestyle.

 Water sports like boating, fishing, and crabbing are all popular activities on the Wando, Ashley, and Edisto rivers, and Charleston’s sea islands are a paradise for golfers and tennis players alike.
 If this sounds like the type of lifestyle you are craving, then read on for the basics of living in Charleston, SC.

-People living in the Palmetto State enjoy one of the lowest property tax rates in the United States, and Charleston County also assesses several types of exemptions from property taxes in South Carolina.
+Folks living in the Palmetto State enjoy one of the lowest property tax rates in the United States, and Charleston County also assesses several exemptions from property taxes in South Carolina.
 Read our blog on SC property taxes to learn more.

 Charleston has warm summers and mild winters.
 While most of the United States bundles up in the wintertime, snow is a rare occurrence in the Holy City.
 Summer temperatures typically range from the mid-70s to the low 90s.
 However, Charleston’s sea islands are always a few degrees cooler with plenty of coastal breezes.

 With companies like Boeing, Bosch, and Volvo, jobs are generally plentiful.
-In 2021, Boeing will consolidate the 787 Dreamliner production strictly to South Carolina, bringing even more offerings to the workforce.
+In 2021, Boeing will consolidate their 787 Dreamliner production strictly to South Carolina, bringing even more offerings to the workforce.

-The Covid -19 pandemic has impacted all US unemployment rates, Charleston included, but it is steadily decreasing again.
-Pre-pandemic in 2019, the unemployment rate in Charleston was 1.5%, and in 2018 3.0% which is significantly lower than the United States average at 3.9%.
-With so many people moving to the area and a stable housing market forecast, Charleston’s economy is in a healthy place.
+The COVID-19 pandemic has impacted all US unemployment rates, Charleston included, but it is steadily decreasing again.
+Pre-pandemic in 2019, the unemployment rate in Charleston was 1.5% and much lower than the national average.
+With so many people relocating to the Charleston area and a stable housing market forecast, Charleston’s economy is in a healthy place.